WangXuan95/NBLIC-Image-Compression/README.md

 ### Features

-- **Very high compression ratio**, significantly higher than state-of-the-art lossless image compression standards such as JPEG-XL lossless, AVIF lossless, and maybe WebP2 lossless (will be compared in future).
+- **High compression ratio**, significantly higher than state-of-the-art lossless image compression standards such as JPEG-XL lossless, AVIF lossless, and maybe WebP2 lossless (will be compared in future).
 - **Low code** (only 1000 lines of C language of encoder and decoder).
-- Acceptable performance.
 - Just single pass scan encode/decode, friendly for FPGA hardware streaming implementation.

 ### Development progress